Sara Montiel: Career

 In November 2009, singer Alaska who forms the Spanish pop group Fangoria with Nacho Canut, invited Montiel to record a track sharing vocals with her for the re-release of the band's album Absolutamente.
 They recorded the title track "Absolutamente" as a duet.
 The music video for the song was released on 18 December 2009.
 Well into her eighties, she had no plans to retire, and continued working in various projects.
 In May 2011, after almost forty years without making a movie, she performed in a feature film directed by Óscar Parra de Carrizosa.
 The film title is Abrázame and was shot on location in La Mancha.

 She is considered "one of the most important actresses in the history of Spain", and has been described by Spain's press as a "myth of Spanish cinema."
 She has also been characterized as "the most beautiful woman of twentieth century Spain."
 She has also been called a "sexual, feminist, and gay icon for Francoist Spain."

 Personal life

 Monument to Montiel in Campo de Criptana.

 Montiel, whose complete name was María Antonia Alejandra Vicenta Elpidia Isidora Abad Fernández, was born in 1928 in Campo de Criptana (Ciudad Real), Spain.
 She entered films after winning a talent contest at age fifteen.
 In her first movie, she was credited as "María Alejandra" a shortened version of her real name.
 For her next film, she changed her name to Sara, after her grandmother, and Montiel after the Montiel fields in La Mancha region of her birth.
 It was in Mexico where she first learned how to read and write, taught by the poet León Felipe, and in 1951 she acquired Mexican dual nationality.
-She was married four times, and was ex-communicated by the Catholic Church in Spain for the civil-wedding ceremony of her first marriage:
+She was married four times, and was excommunicated by the Catholic Church in Spain for the civil-wedding ceremony of her first marriage: